AKSW/QuitStore/README.md

 Run Quit-Store without versioning activated

+`--disable-data-store`

+Set the store mode to disable extra caching of the complete change history.

+`--disable-provenance-store`

+Disable provenance storage.
+This also disables the costly initial synchronization process.

 `-gc`, `--garbagecollection`

 Enable garbage collection.
 With this option activated, git will check for garbage collection after each commit.
 This may slow down response time but will keep the repository size small.